sparrowhawktech/.github/profile/README.md

 **Staff augmentation**

-Along and as a consequence of the trust built up through our work with them, it became the natural next step to search for  and provision personnel required to support growth as their businesses evolved.
+Along the way and as a consequence of the trust built up through our work with them, it became the natural next step to search for  and provision personnel required to support growth as their businesses evolved.
 We provide staff augmentation and personnel management with a twist: we care, because our customers are no strangers to us.
 Their success is our success.

 ---

+Contact us at admin@sparrowhawkpatagonia.com